MISSION KIDS / GA CAMP

 Church:

-Youth and Mission Kids/GA camps
+Youth Camp (thru June 27) and Mission Kids/GA Camp (June 27-30)

-VBS -- enlistment of youth crew leaders and those who will help decorate
+VBS -- Enlistment of youth crew leaders and those who will help decorate

-This week’s worship service and Bible studies
+This week’s worship service, Bible studies, and BodyBuilder groups

 Staff search for permanent worship leader